devesh22s/Restaurant-qr-scanner/README.md

 ---

-## 📸 Project Banner
-> (Add your project banner here if you want a premium one, I can generate it.)

----

 ## ⭐ Introduction
 Restaurant QR Scanner is a **full-stack QR-based menu system** that allows customers to scan a table QR code and instantly view the restaurant’s digital menu — without any app download.